-Special Education and Response to Intervention (RTI)
+Special Education and Multiple Layers Systems of Support (MLSS)

-Response to Intervention plans in reading and mathematics are developed for students who qualify through assessment, classroom observation and parent meeting process.
-Anansi's RTI provides instructional tutorial support to qualifying students in a small group pull-out format.
+Multiple Layers of Systems of Support plans in reading and mathematics and behavior are developed for students who qualify through assessment, classroom observation and parent meeting process.
+Anansi's MLSS provides instructional tutorial support to qualifying students in a small group pull-out format.
 Special Education services for eligible students are provided using an environment that is least restrictive.
 The following documents can be found in the appendix to document Anansi's process:

-- Remediation Plan/RTI (transitioning to MLSS) - Student Assistance Team (SAT) Plan
+- Multiple Layers System of Support (MLSS) - Student Assistance Team (SAT) Plan

-After School Enrichment Program
+After School Enrichment Chess Program